flyingmachine/nanoc-blog/content/programming/clojure-applied-review.md

 All in all, it's a good book.
 If you're looking for a good second book on Clojure, then *Clojure Applied* is an excellent choice!

-P.S.
-The Amazon links in this post are affiliate links, because why not?